-- At 62: On controlling schedule, same issues as in ALFs with need to promote an individualized schedule.
-Access to home facilities at all times should be required, not just a possible example. - At 66: It is not clear there is currently a written residency agreement. - At 67: Having individual "involved in furnishing decisions" is different from "having freedom to furnish or decorate room within lease agreement."
-Also, there is the question about giving people the choice to have a lockable door and informed choice. - At 69: Visitation provision is not compliant with federal regulation.
+Two d.
+At sixty two.
+On controlling schedule, same issues as in ALFs with need to promote an individualized schedule.
+Access to home facilities at all times should be required, not just a possible example.

+Two e.
+At sixty six.
+It is not clear there is currently a written residency agreement.

+Two f.
+At sixty seven.
+Having individual "involved in furnishing decisions" is different from "having freedom to furnish or decorate room within lease agreement."
+Also, there is the question about giving people the choice to have a lockable door and informed choice.

+Two g.
+At sixty nine.
+Visitation provision is not compliant with federal regulation.

-3. Group Homes on ICF campus: As noted above, these settings must have heightened scrutiny.
+Three.
+Group Homes on ICF campus.
+As noted above, these settings must have heightened scrutiny.

-4. Child/Adult Development Homes
+Four.
+Child and or Adult Development Homes

-- At 79: There is the claim that they are "family homes in neighborhoods" but there is no evidence on daily activities and how often the persons leave those homes. - At 80: On employment, there needs to be the requirement that case managers ask individuals if they would be interested in working. - At 82: Discussion of fostering relationships but no evidence of what degree are people encouraged/enabled to get out into the community as opposed to building relationships within the home. - At 91: Children do not seem to have an option to choose a private bedroom.
-There is no discussion of what is "culturally normative" for children and who decides that. - At 95: "A Developmental Home fosters a family home environment for members.
+Four a.
+At seventy nine.
+There is the claim that they are "family homes in neighborhoods" but there is no evidence on daily activities and how often the persons leave those homes.

+Four b.
+At eighty.
+On employment, there needs to be the requirement that case managers ask individuals if they would be interested in working.

+Four c.
+At eighty two.
+Discussion of fostering relationships but no evidence of what degree are people encouraged/enabled to get out into the community as opposed to building relationships within the home.

+Four d At ninety one.
+Children do not seem to have an option to choose a private bedroom.
+There is no discussion of what is "culturally normative" for children and who decides that.

+Four e.
+At ninety five.
+"A Developmental Home fosters a family home environment for members.
 Therefore, members, just like other family members may need to coordinate or negotiate schedules and activities with others in the household."
-On schedule autonomy: No discussion of who decides how much compromise is required and who gets to play the role of parents.
-There is no regulation that says an HCBSrecipient has to create a family-style living situation.
+On schedule autonomy.
+No discussion of who decides how much compromise is required and who gets to play the role of parents.
+There is no regulation that says an HCBS recipient has to create a family style living situation.

+Office of Intergovernmental Relations.
+Arizona Health Care Cost Containment System.
+September nine, two thousand fifteen.
+Page nine

-- At 97: AHCCCS needs to add member satisfaction survey to measure degree of schedule autonomy and choice of provider/activities. - At 99: There is no current written lease agreement for these homes. - At 101: Freedom of choice: Same issue with "involved in furnishing" as opposed to "freedom to furnish."
-Also same issue as above with "culturally normative." - At 102: On control of schedule, this again avoids addressing the issue by focusing only on access to snacks. - At 103: There is a limitation on visitors at any time under current policies. - At 104: For physical accessibility: Remediation "(2) Incorporate a Service Requirement and Limitation in the Service Specification that requires Developmental Homes to ensure physical accommodations are sufficient to afford a comfortable and safe environment for all activities of daily living in the home" is not sufficient."
+Four f.
+At ninety seven.
+AHCCCS needs to add member satisfaction survey to measure degree of schedule autonomy and choice of provider and or activities.

+Four g.
+At ninety nine.
+There is no current written lease agreement for these homes.

+Four h.
+At one hundred one.
+Freedom of choice.
+Same issue with "involved in furnishing" as opposed to "freedom to furnish."
+Also same issue as above with "culturally normative."

+Four i.
+At one hundred two.
+On control of schedule, this again avoids addressing the issue by focusing only on access to snacks.

+At one hundred three.
+There is a limitation on visitors at any time under current policies.

+Four j.
+At one hundred four.
+For physical accessibility.
+Remediation " two, Incorporate a Service Requirement and Limitation in the Service Specification that requires Developmental Homes to ensure physical accommodations are sufficient to afford a comfortable and safe environment for all activities of daily living in the home" is not sufficient."

-5. Behavioral Health Treatment Facility: These are no longer part of HCBS.
+FIVE.
+Behavioral Health Treatment Facility.
+These are no longer part of HCBS.

-• Transition plan for individuals who require transfer is weak.
+Five a.
+Transition plan for individuals who require transfer is weak.
 Timing of transition also is unclear.

-6. Adult Day Centers
+SIX.
+Adult Day Centers